 Build Neovim from Source

 For maximum control, building from source gives you complete command over compilation options, allows testing development versions, and enables custom configurations for specific needs.
-This method requires build tools and is primarily for developers or users needing bleeding-edge features not yet in releases.
+This method requires build tools and is primarily for developers or users needing unreleased features.

 Install Build Prerequisites